mvuijlst/squish/README.md

 # Squish

 A game inspired by **Beast**, which was included in a version of WordPerfect Office or WordPerfect Works _ages_ ago.
 I played it to death on my old Tandy 1000 EX.
-I made this with some heavy lifting done by ChatGPT (o3 and o1).
+I created this with some heavy lifting done by ChatGPT (o3 and o1), mainly to see whether it could be done.
+It obviously can.

+The original free version of the game is on the [https://archive.org/details/msdos_Beast_1984](Internet Archive).
+The version I played can be found on abandonware sites, as part of WordPerfect Library 2.0, e.g. on [https://winworldpc.com/product/wordperfect-library/20](Winworld).

-## About the Game
+## About This Game

 In **Squish**, you navigate a playing field while avoiding and eliminating different types of enemies by pushing blocks strategically.
 The game requires both quick reflexes and careful planning.